wikindx/wikindx/website/web/src/content/install/install.md

 RIS, Endnote, BibTeX and other files for the user to download.
-The scripts within WIKINDX will mark these files for deletion after so many seconds have passed since their last modification (you can configure this through the web browser) .
-This doesn't necessarily mean that they will be immediately deleted: they will be deleted the next time someone exports a file.
+The scripts within WIKINDX will mark these files for deletion after so many seconds have passed since their last modification (you can configure this In WIKINDX: __Admin > Configure__ menu).
+This doesn't necessarily mean that they will be immediately deleted: they will be deleted the next time someone logs on.